About John Gillett

 As a director and teacher, John has been involved with numerous drama schools and theatre organisations such as the Actors' Centre, Re:Actors Theatre Group, for which he was the Artistic Director, and from 2000 - 2003 East 15 Acting School where he was Head of the Post Graduate Acting Course, directing many productions including Miller's Death of A Salesman, Gorky's Summerfolk, Ariel Dorfman's Widows and Greg Cullen's Frida and Diego.

-In 2007, John published a book ACTING ON IMPULSE: RECLAIMING THE STANISLAVSKI APPROACH.
-A Practical workbook for actors which is the culmination of his work as actor/director/teacher during the last four decades.
+In 2007, John published ACTING ON IMPULSE: Reclaiming the Stanislavski Approach, a practical workbook for actors (Methuen Drama) which was the culmination of his work as actor/director/teacher during the last four decades.
 It is an essential acting book for practitioners, teachers, students studying drama in schools and colleges, and acting students at drama school and is on the reading lists of numerous drama schools.
-Click here for full details.

-John has also written an article - Experiencing or pretending - are we getting to the core of Stanislavski's approach? - for edition one of Stanislavski Studies (March, 2012), 'a unique English/Russian, peer-reviewed eJournal, presenting world-class scholarship on subjects relating to the work of Konstantin Stanislavski.'
+In 2013, John also wrote the preface for the new Bloomsbury Revelations edition of Stanislavski's Creating a Role, and in 2012, wrote an article, Experiencing or pretending - are we getting to the core of Stanislavski's approach? - for edition one of Stanislavski Studies (March, 2012), 'a unique English/Russian, peer-reviewed eJournal, presenting world-class scholarship on subjects relating to the work of Konstantin Stanislavski.'
 This has been produced by The Stanislavski Centre at Rose Bruford College of Theatre and Performance in the UK, in partnership with the St. Petersburg State Theatre Arts Academy in Russia.

 Read the full article by following this link: stanislavskistudies.org